SalOrak/whaler.nvim/README.md

 vim.api.nvim_set_keymap( "n", "<leader>e", ":RnvimrOpen<CR>", { noremap = true, desc = "Ranger File Explorer" })
 ```

 ## Related projects

-There are MANY file explorers in the neovim community.
-This is NOT a replacement for any of them but an improvement whilst using Telescope.
+There are MANY file explorers in the neovim communniity, check them out!

 But there are many extensions and projects that do relatively the same thing.